 Negative thinking creates self-doubt and insecurity which leads to diminished self-worth .. and this leads to fractured relationships.
 Because people who don't feel good (in other words have low self-esteem) try to bring those around them down to their level - so they can feel better.
 Read more about self-esteem.

 People Who Are Upbeat Are Nicer To Be Around

 Whom do you know who is generally a positive person?
 How do you feel after you have spent some time with them?

 Contrast that with a person who is more a doomer and gloomer - how do you feel after you have spent time with them?

-Visualizing is an important part of positive thinking.
+Visualizing is an integral part of positive thinking.
 For example, visualize yourself

-Visualizing is about preparing yourself to perform at your best form ... getting your mental attitude in proper perspective and moving toward what you want - rather than focusing on what you don't want.
-Do this well, and you will find life flows better and you feel frisky, alive, engaged and overflowing with confidence.
+Visualizing is about preparing yourself to perform at your best form.
+Getting your mental attitude in proper perspective and moving toward what you want - rather than focusing on what you don't want.
+Do this well, and you will find life flows better.
+You'll feel frisky, alive, engaged and overflowing with confidence.

 I can guarantee that you will naturally become a hub that people will be drawn to ... simply because you feel good to be around.